kubewarden/helm-charts/charts/kubewarden-controller/README.md

 EOF
 ```

-**Note well**: The `ClusterAdmissionPolicy` is deployed in the `default` Policy Server.
+**Note well**: The `ClusterAdmissionPolicy` is deployed in the `default` PolicyServer.
 Which is installed in the `kubewarden-defaults` chart.
 If you do not install
-the chart, you should deploy a Policy Server first.
+the chart, you should deploy a PolicyServer first.
 Check out the
 [documentation](https://docs.kubewarden.io/quick-start.html#policy-server) for more details

 Let's try to create a Pod with no privileged containers: